Rhizome extracts of Acorus odoratus: Antifungal, anti-yeast, antioxidant and HPLC quantification

 Singh S, Srivastava R, Choudhary S. Antifungal and HPLC analysis of the crude extracts of Acorus calamus, Tinospora cordifolia and Celestrus paniculatus.
 J Agric Technol.
 2011; 6: 149-58.

-Somnuk A, Palanuvej C, Ruangrungsi N. The pharmacognostic specification of Acorus calamus dried rhizome with special reference to α- and β-asarone contents in its essential oil.
+Somnuk A, Palanuvej C, Ruangrungsi N. The pharmacognostic specification of Acorus calamus dried rhizome with special reference to alpha- and beta-asarone contents in its essential oil.
 Int J Pharm Sci Rev Res.
 2014; 26: 97-100.

 Srivastava J, Lambert J, Vietmeyer N. Medicinal plants: An expanding role in development, World Bank technical paper no. 320, Washington, DC: W B Agric Forest Syst.
 1995.